SheetJS/docs.sheetjs.com/docz/docs/04-getting-started/03-demos/10-database.md

 This demo discusses general strategies and provides examples for a variety of database systems.
 The examples are merely intended to demonstrate very basic functionality.

+Key-value stores, unstructured use of Document Databases, and other schema-less databases are covered in the [NoSQL demo](./nosql).

 ## Structured Tables